Reentrancy

 Complexity: High | Bypasses single-contract guards

-Beyond these three primary types, read-only reentrancy has emerged as a serious threat in complex DeFi protocols - even view functions can be exploited when they return stale data during an ongoing state transition.
-Additionally, token standards with callback hooks like ERC-777 (tokensReceived) and ERC-1155 (onERC1155Received) introduce new reentrancy vectors during token transfers.
+Beyond these three types, read-only reentrancy matters in DeFi protocols because a view function can return stale data during an ongoing state transition.
+Token standards with callback hooks, including ERC-777 (tokensReceived) and ERC-1155 (onERC1155Received), also introduce reentrancy paths during transfers.

 What Auditors Should Review for Reentrancy Risk